Options for People Who Are Incapacitated

 The proposed conservatee’s spouse or domestic partner, relatives, friends, and other interested persons may support or oppose the conservatorship petition.
 The court also conducts an independent investigation, including interviews of the conservatee, petitioners, all proposed conservators, the spouse and relatives of the conservatee, and any other individuals the conservatee wants interviewed.

 If, after the hearing and investigation, the court is satisfied that the conditions for conservatorship exist, it appoints a suitable conservator and grants that individual authority to manage the property and affairs of the conservatee.
 Conservatorships, except temporary conservatorships, continue until the death of the conservatee or until the court orders otherwise.

-The San Jose conservatorship lawyers of Temmerman, Cilley & Kohlmann, LLP have experience helping clients deal with the multitude of legal issues that can arise concerning incapacitated adults.
+The San Ramon conservatorship attorneys of Temmerman, Cilley & Kohlmann, LLP have experience helping clients deal with the multitude of legal issues that can arise concerning incapacitated adults.
 Our attorneys are available to consult with clients at our San Jose estate planning law firm — located at 2502 Stevens Creek Boulevard, San Jose, CA 95128 and 140 Town and Country Dr, Danville, CA 94526 — or at any other convenient location.
 Call our San Jose office at 408-290-7210 or our Danville office at 925-233-4399 or contact Temmerman, Cilley & Kohlmann, LLP online today.